equinor/ert/docs/theory/ensemble_based_methods.rst

 be smaller than the forecasted uncertainty: :math:`\sigma_k < \sigma_k^{\ast}`.

-Kalman Smoothers
+Kalman smoothers
 ------------------
-We can derive the Kalman Filter updating equations starting from Bayes' theorem.
+We can derive the Kalman filter updating equations starting from Bayes' theorem.
 Assume that we have a deterministic forward model, :math:`g(x)`, so that the predicted response :math:`y` only depend on the model parameterized by the state vector :math:`x`